Police violence and the ‘bystander effect’ explained

 GINO: Culture is a pattern of beliefs and expectations that organization members share and that produce norms that powerfully shape how people behave.
 Cultural norms are expectations about appropriate behaviors; they are socially created standards that help us interpret and evaluate behavior.
 Through their behavior, the officers on site demonstrated that inexcusable behaviors are tolerated — whether just by them or the police more generally is difficult to say.
 And that makes for a toxic culture.
 It is every organization member’s responsibility, in their own leadership and work, to cultivate an effective culture.

-GAZETTE: One of the most chilling aspects of this incident is that three police officers stood by casually or assisted Chauvin while he pinned Floyd down until he died.
-What is at work psychologically when perhaps otherwise responsible people do bad things or allow bad things to happen?
+GAZETTE: One of the chilling aspects of this incident is that three police officers stood by casually or assisted Chauvin while he pinned Floyd down until he died.
+What is at work psychologically when otherwise responsible people do bad things or allow bad things to happen?
 Why don’t people speak up more often when they see wrongdoing?

 GINO: One of the sad phenomena psychologists have studied for years now is the bystander effect.
 Basically, the research addresses the following question: Why is it that we look away even when atrocities are happening around us?
 One famous example that is often mentioned is the murder of a 28-year-old woman, Kitty Genovese, outside her apartment in the Queens neighborhood of Kew Gardens in the early morning of March 13, 1964.
 This case raised so many important questions: How could the neighbors look on and turn away as she was stabbed repeatedly on the street and in her apartment building?
 What did nobody act in a way that could be helpful?
 What did that collective inability to act reveal about us as human beings, our communities, and our belief systems?